Will County Facts

-Will County, covering 850 square miles, is one of 102 counties in Illinois.
+- Will County, covering 850 square miles, is one of 102 counties in Illinois.
 It is part of the Chicago-Joliet-Naperville, IL-IN-WI Metropolitan Statistical Area.
-(BEA)
+(Bureau of Economic Analysis)

-- The U.S. Census Bureau lists Will County as one of the largest 100 counties by population in the nation - #89 as of 2017.
+- The U.S. Census Bureau lists Will County as one of the 100 largest counties by population in the nation, and the 4th most populous county in Illinois.

-- The Chicago Metropolitan Agency for Planning (CMAP) projects that Will County’s population will exceed 1.175 million by the year 2040, exceeding DuPage County projection of 1.104 million.
+- The Chicago Metropolitan Agency for Planning (CMAP) projects that Will County’s population will exceed 1 million by the year 2050.

-- The number of Will County business establishments is approximately 14,952.
-(U.S. Census-American Fact Finder))
+- The number of Will County business establishments is approximately 15,079.
+(U.S. Census)

-- Will County is home to a number of higher education institutions: Joliet Junior College, Lewis University, University of St. Francis, Governor's State University, Rasmussen College, DeVry University and St. Xavier University.
+- Will County is home to a number of higher education institutions: DeVry University, Governors State University, Joliet Junior College, Lewis University, Rasmussen University and University of Saint Francis.